danielharrell/open-eyes-lect-2017-18/Open.md

 uninspired, ambitious and timid, scrupulous and dim-sighted.

-The subject of this passage, of course, is Dorothea's husband.
+The subject of this passage, of course, is Causabon himself.
 And Eliot addresses the reader directly, I think, to persuade us, if not to love him, at least to acknowledge him, and come to know him, then, in his selfhood, just as Dorothea must learn to do.
-It is as if Eliot wants to *open* us to Causabon, in the only form of openness possible, from self to self, if we accept the argument against an openness of self-transcendence implied in the previous passage. , from self to self, if we accept the arguments against openness by making him pitiable rather than contemptible, d if we accept the argument implicit in the earlierIt is as if Eliot wants to *open* us to Causabon, to undergo our own movement of transcendence, from reader to character, as she gives us a point of view on Causabon to make him pitiable rather than contemptible.
-That is, Eliot gives us a center from which another can be seen as self, and as if to move us from self to self, in what again would be the only form of self-transcendence possible, if our selfhood enclosed us in openness.

-But what is it, then, that makes Causabon pitiable?
-For Eliot writes as if he should be pitied for a self he can never escape, and as if there were no way to enjoy, and still be enclosed.
+Yet to know him in this selfhood, evidently, is to pity him for a self he can never escape.
+For Eliot writes as if there were no way to enjoy, and still be enclosed.
 For what selfhood is left once we are possessed, fully, by the glory we behold?
 Or once our consciousness is transformed, rapturously, into the vividness of a thought?
 The ardor of a passion?
 The energy of an action?
-Eliot writes of enjoyment as if it were an experience not of satisfaction, but of consummation.
+Eliot describes enjoyment as if it were an experience not of satisfaction, but of consummation.
 A liberation from the self in need, intelligibly enough; but where what remains in deliverance, more puzzlingly, is not